Truck Accident Lawyer in Portland, Oregon

 • Trucking Company: Often, the company employing the truck driver is liable under the legal principle of “respondeat superior.”
 It holds employers responsible for employees.

-• Cargo Loaders: The parties responsible for loading the truck’s cargo can be held liable if an accident is caused by improper loading.
+• Cargo Loaders: The people who load the truck’s cargo can be held responsible if an accident happens due to bad loading.

 • Truck Owner: If different from the driver or trucking company, the owner of the truck can be held liable for neglecting maintenance, which could lead to a vehicle malfunction.

-• Truck or Parts Manufacturers: Manufacturers of truck parts can be held liable if a defective part contributed to the accident.
+• Truck or parts manufacturers can be held responsible if a faulty part caused the accident.
 These are product liability claims.

 Oregon is a Fault-Based Commercial Truck Accident State

 Oregon is a fault-based motor vehicle crash state, including commercial truck accidents.
-A trucker and/or trucking company can be held liable for your injuries if you can prove that their negligence contributed to the crash.
+A truck driver or trucking company can be responsible for your injuries.
+You must show that their carelessness caused the crash.
 Examples of negligence include:

 • Fatigued Driving: Truckers who exceed the legally permitted driving hours without adequate rest are at an increased risk of being involved in a crash.